COVID-19: working through a time of change

 The relaxation of loan rules includes a temporary increase in the maximum loan amounts and a one-year extension to repayments due between March 27, 2020, and December 31, 2020.

-The 2020 RMD waiver would allow plans to suspend making required minimum distributions (RMDs) in 2020, and would apply to participants who turned age 70 1/2 in 2019 and had not yet received their 2019 distribution.
+The 2020 required minimum distribution (RMD) waiver would allow plans to suspend making RMDs in 2020 and would apply to participants who turned age 70 1/2 in 2019 and had not yet received their 2019 distribution.

 Helpful resources for our business partners